 9. Burial rights

 Used engine oil must be disposed properly.
 Not only is it better for the environment, but some states and municipalities have laws regarding the disposal of used oil.
 Most NAPA stores will be able to help you recycle used oil.
 Call your local store to verify their participation.
-Watch the video below to learn more about NAPA’s oil recycling process.

 10. Spare oil, spoil the car